 Myths and Facts about Curbside Recycling

 Many people believe in the “wish cycling” myth regarding curbside recycling.
-They think tossing items into the recycling bins can magically make them recyclable.
-This can severely damage the recycling system and even endanger workers.
+They think tossing items into the bins can magically make them recyclable.
+However, this can severely damage the recycling system and even endanger workers.

 Therefore, it’s critical to understand precisely what materials suit your bin.

 Plastic bags and wraps often end up in curbside collection systems because people mistakenly believe they can be processed there.
-These items should be taken to store drop-off programs instead of residential bins.
-This is because they can cause problems with machinery at facilities.
+However, these items should be taken to store drop-off programs instead of residential bins.
+They can damage machinery at facilities.

 A common myth is that electric cords and garden hoses can be easily recycled.
 However, this is not true, as they can cause damage to recycling equipment.
 False!
 These items cause a lot of damage to equipment used for handling other recyclables.